jarnos/block-scroll-mod-x11/README.md

 # block-scroll-mod
-This software disables pointer device in X while scrolling occurs, when a modifier key is pressed after scrolling has started.
-This eliminates the side effects that result of inertial scrolling and using modifier keys.
+This software disables given pointer device while scrolling occurs in X, when a modifier key is pressed after scrolling has started.
+This eliminates the possible side effects that result of inertial scrolling and using modifier keys.